DreadShape/MasterApplication/README.md

 This is an application that I put together to make my daily life and work easier.

+## Requirements

+You need to download [ffmpeg.exe](https://ffmpeg.org/download.html) to be able to convert the audios and place it in the executable path of the application where "MasterApplication.exe" is located.

 ## Template Creation

 The template for this application was created from Kevin Bost.
 I've learned a lot about WPF programming from his youtube videos, I highly recommend watching him.